 Curtis Russell – President and Principal Agent

 Curtis is currently acquiring both fiction and non-fiction.
-In terms of fiction, he is seeking literary, commercial, mystery, thriller, suspense, romance, young adult, middle grade, and picture books.
+In terms of fiction, he is seeking literary, commercial, mystery, thriller, suspense and romance.
 In terms of non-fiction, he is looking for business, history, politics, current affairs, memoir, health, wellness, sports, humor, pop culture, pop science, and pop psychology.
 If you would like to send a query to Curtis, please review our submission guidelines below.
 If you would like to learn more about him, please click or tap here.

 Carly Watters – Senior Literary Agent and Senior Advisor